Friday, January 10, 2025

 "MONEY, THE ROOT OF ALL EVIL..."

-Alms, an essential part of Catholicism: The poor are like Jesus and the wealthy earn their way to Heaven when they help them.
+Alms were an essential part of Catholicism: The poor were like Jesus and the wealthy gained points for Salvation by helping them.

-The Fight between Carnaval and Lent (detail) by Pieter Bruegel the Elder, 1559 / zoom;
+The Fight between Carnaval and Lent (detail) by Pieter Bruegel the Younger, 1559 / zoom

-• Belief in Purgatory leads to financing masses for the dead and leaving one's resources to the Church.
+• Belief in Purgatoire leads to financing masses for the dead and leaving one's wealth to the Church.

-Virgin of Carmel Saving Souls in Purgatory, Circle of Diego Quispe Tito, 17th century / zoom
+The Virgin of the Carmel saves souls in Purgatory, 17th century / zoom

 Adapted from a Pinterest map / zoom

-All photos except the last from TripAdvisor: please click here and here for photos from 10 Troyes churches.
+All photos except the last are from TripAdvisor : please click here and here for a series on ten Troyes churches.

 For the change in style, please click back.